1861 Minnesota lieutenant gubernatorial election

-The 1861 Minnesota lieutenant gubernatorial election was held on 5 November 1861 in order to elect the lieutenant governor of Minnesota.
+The 1861 Minnesota lieutenant gubernatorial election was held on November 5, 1861, to elect the lieutenant governor of Minnesota.
 Republican nominee and incumbent lieutenant governor Ignatius L. Donnelly defeated Democratic nominee Thomas Cowan.

 General election

-On election day, 5 November 1861, Republican nominee Ignatius L. Donnelly won re-election by a margin of 5,589 votes against his opponent Democratic nominee Thomas Cowan, thereby retaining Republican control over the office of lieutenant governor.
-Donnelly was sworn in for his second term on 2 January 1862.
+On election day, November 5, 1861, Republican nominee Ignatius L. Donnelly won re-election by a margin of 5,589 votes against his opponent, Democratic nominee Thomas Cowan, thereby retaining Republican control over the office of lieutenant governor.
+Donnelly was sworn in for his second term on January 2, 1862.